suiyizhao/UserStudyTool/README.md

 ## Ideas or bugs
 If you **have any ideas to help improve the software** or **find any bugs**.

-Please give us feedback in ISSUES!
+Please give us feedback in ISSUES!!!

 ## Cite
 If you find this repository helpful in your research, please cite the following BibTex item: